k31ww475/jpx-market-status-checker/README.md

+JPX Market Status Checker

+Overview

+This Python script determines the current market opening status (business day and trading hours) of the Japan Exchange Group (JPX) and outputs the result in a well-structured JSON format.
+It is designed as a simple utility to quickly check if the market is currently open or closed for trading.

+The script prioritizes the use of the pandas-market-calendars library for accurate business day determination, which correctly accounts for weekends and Japanese national holidays.
+If the external library is not available, it switches to a robust fallback mechanism that checks for weekdays only.

+Requirements

+Python 3.8 or higher

+Dependencies

+The following external libraries are required to enable full holiday-aware functionality:

+pip install pandas pandas-market-calendars

+Standard Libraries:

+json

+os

+datetime

+External Libraries:

+pandas

+pandas-market-calendars

+File Structure

+File Name

+Description

+businessday.py

+The main executable script containing all logic for status checks and JSON output.

+market_status.json

+The output file generated upon script execution, containing the latest market status details.

+Usage

+Install Dependencies:
+Use pip to install the necessary libraries:

+pip install pandas pandas-market-calendars

+Execute the Script:
+Run the Python file directly from your terminal:

+python businessday.py

+Output:

+The determined market status is immediately printed to standard output in JSON format.

+A file named market_status.json is generated or updated in the same directory as the script.

+Example JSON Output

+The output provides clear information about the timestamp, defined trading hours, and the calculated status:

+{
+  "timestamp": "2025-11-26T12:34:56.789000+09:00",
+  "market_times": {
+    "morning_session_start": "09:00",
+    "morning_session_end": "11:30",
+    "afternoon_session_start": "12:30",
+    "afternoon_session_end": "15:30",
+    "timezone": "Asia/Tokyo"
+  },
+  "is_market_day": true,
+  "market_day_method": "pandas_market_calendars",
+  "is_trading_hour": true,
+  "market_status": "open",
+  "warning": null
+}

 # jpx-market-status-checker
 A Python script to check the current Japan Exchange (JPX) market status, including business day and trading hours, outputting results in JSON format.
 # JPX Market Status Checker